linda-seiter/cmsc115/week1_project/README.md

 | ----------------------- | ------------------------------------------ |
 | Each person owes: 56.52 | Each person owes: 94.20 + 94.20 \* 0.2 / 2 |

+1. Update the Javadoc comment.
-1. Edit the second print statement to fix the errors.
+2. Edit the second print statement to fix the errors.
+The math expression should be corrected and its value printed.
-2. Run `BillSplitter` to confirm the expected output.
+3. Run `BillSplitter` to confirm the expected output.

 HINT: Recall operator precedence and the default order of operations: